zhou-lab/labwiki/HPC.md

 This creates job `j<i>_$NAMEROOT` at`$PBSDIR/j<i>_$NAMEROOT.pbs`. `<i>` is auto-incremented.

-Example 2: You want specify job name and script name but don't care where.
+Example 2: You want specify job name but don't care where.
 ```
 pbsgen "echo Hello World" -name Pearland
 ```

 This creates job `Pearland` at `$PBSDIR/Pearland.pbs`

-Example 3: You want to specify both path and job name.
+Example 3: You want to specify both script path and job name.
 ```
 pbsgen "echo Hello World" -name ~/test/Pearland
 ```

 This creates job `Pearland` at `~/test/Pearland.pbs`

-Example 4: You want script to be generated at a given location (like current dir) but don't care name
+Example 4: You want script folder (like current dir) but don't care name
 ```
 pbsgen "echo Hello World" -pbsdir .
 ```

 This creates job `j<i>_$NAMEROOT` at`./j<i>_$NAMEROOT.pbs`. `<i>` is auto-incremented.

-You can control the default location of your scripts by setting the variables
+Environment variables control the defaults

 ```
 # change this if you want to just change the folder where pbs file is auto-generated